junxit/us-congress-bills-114/bill.md

 - **(3)** by redesignating subsections (d) and (e) as subsections (b) and (c), respectively; and
 - **(4)** in subsection (c), as so redesignated—
   - **(A)** by striking paragraphs (1), (2), and (3) and inserting the following:
-    > - **(1)** *Authorization of appropriations* There are authorized to be appropriated such sums as may be necessary to carry out this title for each of fiscal years 2016 and 2017.
+    > - **(1)** *Authorization of appropriations* There is authorized to be appropriated to the Bureau for fiscal year 2017 an amount equal to the aggregate amount of funds transferred by the Board of Governors to the Bureau during fiscal year 2015.

   - **(B)** by redesignating paragraph (4) as paragraph (2).